Renal Vein Thrombosis

 Laboratory Studies

-No specific laboratory studies are indicated for renal vein thrombosis (RVT) except those specific for nephrotic syndrome or other associated factors such as trauma or coexisting hypercoagulable state.
+No specific laboratory studies are indicated for renal vein thrombosis (RVT) except those specific for nephrotic syndrome or other associated factors (eg, trauma or a coexisting hypercoagulable state[11] ).
 Studies that may be helpful include the following:

 Imaging Studies